 Other commentary from the latest labour market data can be found on the following pages:

-For the three months ending March 2022, the highest employment rate estimate in the UK was in the South West (79.1%) and the lowest was in Northern Ireland (71.3%); Scotland (76.1%) saw a record high employment rate.
+For the three months ending July 2022, the highest employment rate estimate in the UK was in the East of England (78.6%) and the lowest was in Northern Ireland (71.3%); Scotland (76.1%) saw a record high employment rate.

-The largest change in the employment rate compared with the same period last year was in the West Midlands, with an increase of 3.1 percentage points, the largest decrease was in the North East at 1.1 percentage points; the only region in the UK to see a decrease in the employment rate.
+The largest increase in the employment rate compared with the same period last year was in Scotland and the West Midlands, both up by 1.1 percentage points, the largest decrease was in Wales down by 2.4 percentage points.